 The drilling of the Fortuna-2 well was completed in 2014 using the Vantage Titanium Explorer drillship to appraise the existing wells.
 The drill stem test (DST) of the appraisal well achieved a sustained flow rate of 60 million standard cubic feet of gas per day (MMscfd) and estimated a deliverable production rate of 180MMscfd via a five inch diameter drill pipe that was used for the DST.

 Reserves of Block R

 The Block R is estimated to hold 3.4 trillion cubic feet (TCF) of recoverable gas reserves, of which the Fortuna field accounts for approximately 1.3TCF, the Silenus Complex holds approximately 1.2TCF, the Tonal discovery holds about 0.5TCF and the other smaller discoveries together hold 0.4TCF.

 The current proposal for the development of the Fortuna field involves the initial drilling of up to seven development wells to be tied back to the FLSO vessel via a dual 12in diameter and a single 16in diameter flowlines.
 Up to 13 additional development wells will be drilled over a period of 15 years from the start of production.

-The Fortuna FLSO is proposed to have an overall length of 357m, a breadth of 60m and LNG storage capacity of 230,000m³, and will be provided with a turret mooring system.
+The Fortuna FLSO is proposed to have an overall length of 357m, a breadth of 60m and an LNG storage capacity of 230,000m³ and will be provided with a turret mooring system.

 The FLSO will liquefy natural gas into LNG onboard and convey it to LNG carriers for supply.
 It is expected to produce approximately three million tonnes of LNG a year at the rate of 440MMscfd for approximately 20 years.